Admission Process for PGP Batch 2026-28

 1. Only those Phase-2 shortlisted candidates who have submitted the personal interview consent form by the due date will be considered for the personal interview stage in Phase-3 as described in points 18 and 19 below.

-1. Candidates should note that those who are shortlisted and interviewed by any of the IIMs* at Bangalore, Kozhikode, Lucknow, or Indore (only for their PGP/PGPM program) will not be required to appear for the personal interview at IIMV.
-For these candidates, the average of their personal interview scores from the aforementioned IIMs* will be used to calculate their personal interview score for IIMV.
+1. Candidates should note that those who are shortlisted for the Personal Interview (PI) by any of the IIMs (iv) —Bangalore, Kozhikode, Lucknow, and Indore (applicable only for their PGP/PGPM program), will not be required to attend a separate Personal Interview at IIM Visakhapatnam.
+For such candidates, the average of their PI scores, as provided by the aforementioned IIMs, will be used as their PI score for the IIM Visakhapatnam PGP 2026-28 admission process.
+However, please note the below point.

-1. The information provided in the IIMV application will be used for the computation of merit scores.
-If there are any discrepancies between the details furnished in the application form and the actual information, the respective profile will not be taken into consideration for the admission process at IIM Visakhapatnam for the PGP 2024-26 program.
+1. The information provided in the IIMV application form will be used for the computation of merit scores.
+If there are any discrepancies between the details furnished in the application form and the actual information, the respective profile will not be taken into consideration for the admission process at IIM Visakhapatnam for the PGP 2026-28 program.

 1. PI Score (weight=48)